Elmo's Christmas Countdown

-Elmo's Christmas Countdown is a 2007 television Christmas film, featuring the characters from Sesame Street.
+Elmo's Christmas Countdown is a 2007 television Christmas special, featuring the characters from Sesame Street.
 It was first aired on December 23, 2007, on ABC and starred Ben Stiller.

 Plot synopsis

 In Elmo's Christmas Countdown, Stiller the Elf (Ben Stiller) is telling Stan the snowball how Christmas was almost ruined.
 He recounts how he visited Sesame Street because he believed Oscar the Grouch would start the official countdown to Christmas.
 However, due to his hatred of the Christmas season, Oscar tosses the magical counting blocks into the air and they disappear.
-Stiller is worried that he destroyed Christmas, and it is up to Elmo, Alan and Abby Cadabby to help him find the blocks and the true meaning of Christmas miracles.
+Stiller is worried that he destroyed Christmas, and it is up to Elmo and Abby Cadabby to help him find the blocks and the true meaning of Christmas miracles.
 They find the blocks one by one: